maduzy/heli-storm/README.md

 Just a quick game example using pixi.js.

 Make the helicopter go past the storm:

-Click to give the helicopter torque.
+Mouse left click to give the helicopter torque.
 It'll follow your mouse Y axis coordinates.
 Avoid the wind!

 This was made for educational purposes only.
 Feel free to grab the code for whatever you need, but not the assets as I don't own them.